About

 If you can only make minimum payments, neither snowball nor avalanche will help much - both require extra payments to accelerate debt payoff.
 Focus on increasing income or reducing expenses to free up even $50-100 monthly for debt payoff.
 Small amounts make a big difference over time.

 The timeline depends on your total debt, interest rates, and extra payment amount.
 With $25,000 in debt and $300 extra monthly, you could be debt-free in 2.5-3 years using either method.
-Use our calculator to see your specific timeline based on your actual debts.
+Run the snowball vs. avalanche comparison with your debts to see your specific payoff timeline.

 Sources